jimdigriz/gaele/README.md

 For this need to set up the [Local Development Server](https://cloud.google.com/appengine/docs/standard/python/tools/using-local-server).
 Once installed you should be able to just run from within the project:

     make

+You can open the Admin Server UI by going to http://localhost:8000 in your browser.

+## Cron

+To excercise the cron task can use the 'Run now' button in the 'Cron Jobs' section of the Admin Server UI.